 There is such a varied mix of things to do and see in Thailand that it really depends on why you are travelling there – for sun and relaxation, jungle trekking and exploring or culture and nightlife.
 Below we have listed a mix of our top things to see and do in Thailand;

-Many people are scared to try street food, but in Asia it really is a must.
-Nevertheless, wherever you choose to eat ensure you order Pad Thai, which is traditional friend noodles, and Khoa Phat, a Thai take on special fried rice.
-Also make sure you try Satho, a traditional rice wine.
+Many people are scared to try street food, but in Asia, it really is a must.
+Nevertheless, wherever you choose to eat ensure you order Pad Thai, which is traditional fried noodles, and Khoa Phat, a Thai take on special fried rice.
+Also, make sure you try Satho, a traditional rice wine.

 Click here to view all countries Holidaysafe can provide cover for.*